ToxicFrog/doom-mods/README.md

 The total number of effects a weapon can remember depends on its rarity, from 2 (Common) to 5 (Epic).
 If you would gain a new effect but there's no room, you'll be prompted to choose an effect to delete.

-The exception is mundane weapons (i.e. weapons that don't have a Legendoom power at all).
-They can earn a single Common power by leveling up, once only; if you want a different power you'll need to replace the weapon with a new one.
+The exception is mundane weapons (i.e. weapons that don't have a Legendoom effect at all).
+They can earn a single Common effect by leveling up, once only; if you want a different effect you'll need to replace the weapon with a new one.

-When using a Legendoom weapon, you can press the "Cycle Legendoom Power" key to cycle through effects, or manually select an effect from the "Laevis Info" screen.
+When using a Legendoom weapon, you can press the "Cycle Legendoom Weapon Effect" key to cycle through effects, or manually select an effect from the "Laevis Info" screen.

 ## FAQ